-Once you’ve received the funds, you’ll have a short break before they need to be repaid.
+Once you’ve received the funds, you’ll have a short break before it needs to be repaid.
 You’ll then be expected to pay your loan back as a one-off repayment, or in smaller instalments.

-Most providers take the money the loan repayments using Continuous Payment Authority, or CPA.
+Most providers accept loan repayments using Continuous Payment Authority, or CPA.
 This allows them to take the money directly from your bank account on the agreed date.
-This will also allow changing the amount month by month if your instalments vary.
+This will also allow you to change the amount month by month if your installments vary.
 You can cancel the CPA at any time, but will still be responsible for your debts.

 Lenders are regulated by the Financial Conduct Authority, as are loan brokers.

-You can search the Financial Services Register, to examine the companies you deal.
-They must have been officially registered and approved.
+You can search the Financial Services Register, to examine the companies you deal with.
+They must be officially registered and approved.